Ahmed0754/Portfolio/README.md

-# 💼 Ahmed Ali - Portfolio Website
+# 💼 Syed Ahmed Ali - Portfolio Website

 Welcome to my personal portfolio website!
 This site showcases who I am, the projects I've worked on, and how to contact me.
 It's a simple, responsive site built using just HTML and CSS — no frameworks, no libraries, just clean code.